Oil rises above $109, Iran in focus

-LONDON Oil rose above $109 a barrel on Friday as rising tension over major oil exporter Iran and a report showing the U.S. economy created more jobs countered concern about the euro zone debt crisis.
+LONDON Oil rose above $109 a barrel on Friday as rising tension over major oil exporter Iran and expectations the U.S. economy created more jobs countered concern about the euro zone debt crisis.

 The EU and U.S. tightened their sanctions against Iran on Thursday in response to mounting concern over Tehran's nuclear work, increasing concern over a possible disruption to oil flows from the second-largest OPEC producer.